-We met with the external valuers of the property portfolio to discuss the results of their work.

-- We involved our valuation specialists to determine whether the yield rates for certain shopping malls and hotels are within an acceptable range. - We discussed and challenged the valuation process, overall performance of the portfolio and the significant assumptions and critical areas of judgement. - We evaluated year-on-year movements in property valuations with reference to published benchmarks, if any.
+- We met with the external valuers of the property portfolio to discuss the results of their work. - We involved our valuation specialists to assess the valuation methodology and determine that significant assumptions including market comparability for land, discount rates, compounded annual growth rate, EBITDA margin, yield rates for certain shopping malls and hotels are within an acceptable range. - We discussed and challenged the valuation process, overall performance of the portfolio, significant areas of judgement and key assumptions. - We evaluated year-on-year movements in property valuations with reference to published benchmarks, if any.
 Where assumptions were outside the expected range or otherwise deemed unusual, and / or valuations appeared to experience unexpected movements, we undertook further inquiries and, where necessary, held further discussions with the external valuers in order to challenge the assumptions. - Based on the outcome of our evaluation, we assessed the adequacy of disclosures in the consolidated financial statements.

-Impairment of assets under construction comprising of investment properties and property, plant and equipment
+Impairment of assets under construction comprising of investment properties